yodaxtah/Cube-Curb/README.md

 > [!NOTE]
 > You need to run a few `mklink`s for the non-vanilla Tesseract-Sauerbraten client; come back later for detailed instructions, but already get the textures while they are available.

-- Optional: Go to a specific map, move close to the geometry, make sure you have a few (but not only 1) close textures in sight and take a screenshot.
+- Optional: Go to a specific map (e.g. `aastha`), move close to the geometry, make sure you have a few (but not only 1) close textures in sight and take a screenshot from a spot you can easily return to (like a corner).
 - Go to `My Games/Sauerbraten/packages`, create `harry`, enter the folder, create `upscale`.
 You should now be at `My Games/Sauerbraten/packages/harry/upscale`.
 - Get the Send content (see below).
 If you get a message "This browser might not be able to decrypt a file this big", just "Continue with this browser".
 The files are not encrypted.
 Extract the zip and you'll see two files: `README.md` and another zip containing textures.
 Extract the other zip which should be one of the following names.
-(You can back and forth to the next step as soon as you have a package.)
+(You can move back and forth between this step and the next step for each downloaded zip.)
     - [upscale-subfolders-set-1.zip](https://de.skysend.ch/download/540c8c58e71fd808/#JusQGifEaoK_wnW7vqqzvQ): textures for packages `aard`, `aftas`, ..., `loopix`, `lunaran`.
     - [upscale-subfolders-set-2.zip](https://de.skysend.ch/download/dcfbe8e8af88bed4/#ZirDy0ekxBnOPb4ag-OAfw): textures for packages `makke`, `meister`, ..., `tomek`, `trak5`, excluding package `textures`.
     - [upscale-textures-subfolders-set-1.zip](https://de.skysend.ch/download/98f1e42b867cbe1d/#1sF0dpIA_AbD90wbgrWOqQ): textures for folders `fatum`, ..., `nieb` in package `textures`.